davidthurman/Programming-Guide-From-0---Internship/README.md

 When it comes to HTML and CSS, my favorite reference site is w3schools.com.
 They have everything you might need to know for basic web development and the site works as a great cheat sheet.

-To start with HTML I recommend starting here and completing w3schools tutorial: https://www.w3schools.com/html/default.asp
+To start with HTML, I recommend starting here and completing w3schools tutorial: https://www.w3schools.com/html/default.asp

 *Note*: W3schools mentions text editors in its tutorial.
 Personally, I would recommend installing Sublime Text 3 as your go-to editor.
 It is made for programmers and allows for easy readibility of many types of programming languages: